AlessandroDelSole/delsolevsix/docs/WorkingWithVsixPackages.md

 #Understanding the VSIX format
+The VSIX (.vsix) file format allows packaging multiple Visual Studio extensions into one installer.
+With .vsix packages, you can easily share VS packages, editor extensions, language services, tool windows, project/item templates and, of course, code snippet files.

-The VSIX (.vsix) file format is nothing but a .zip archive based on the Open XML conventions.
-A .vsix package must contain a .vsixmanifest XML file, which contains the package metadata and the list of files that must be packaged.
+A .vsix file is nothing but a .zip archive based on the Open XML conventions.
+A .vsix package must contain:

+- a .vsixmanifest XML file, which contains the package metadata and the list of files that must be packaged.
-Also, a .vsix must containg a package definition file (.pkgdef) that makes Visual Studio understand what kind of contents the package offers and where they must be installed.
-The library automatically creates a .vsixmanifest and .pkgdef file for you.
+- a package definition file (.pkgdef) that makes Visual Studio understand what kind of contents the package offers and where they must be installed.
+- files that will be installed as Visual Studio extensions (typically .dll and .snippet files).

+The library helps generating .vsix packages for sharing and installing code snippets; it automatically creates a .vsixmanifest and .pkgdef file for you, and packages all the supplied code snippets into the final .vsix.

 #Representing code snippets
 Before you create a .vsix package, you need to represent each code snippet file you want to package into the .vsix in a .NET fashion.
 To accomplish this, you use the `DelSole.VSIX.SnippetInfo` class.